VictorGoic0/Math-Tutoring-App/tasks.md

 5. [ ] Configure Firebase project and Firestore database (install: `firebase` for frontend, `firebase-admin` for backend)
 6. [ ] Set up Vercel AI SDK dependencies (install: `ai` package for both frontend and backend, `openai` for backend)
 7. [ ] Configure basic CORS and API routes (install: `cors` for backend)
+8. [ ] Create `vercel.json` for Express deployment to Vercel
-8. [ ] Create basic README with setup instructions
+9. [ ] Create basic README with setup instructions
-9. [ ] Test that frontend and backend can communicate
+10. [ ] Test that frontend and backend can communicate

 **Acceptance Criteria:**
-- Frontend runs on localhost:3000
+- Frontend runs on localhost:5173 (Vite default)
-- Backend runs on localhost:5000 (or similar)
+- Backend runs on localhost:3000 (Express dev server)
 - Frontend can make API call to backend
 - Firebase connection established
 - All environment variables documented
+- `vercel.json` configured for Express deployment

 **Files Created:**
 ```